juanmiguelrl/breast-cancer-subtyping/README.md

 ### Slides downscale options in json (--d) (it requires openslide):
 Compulsory:
 &emsp;svsdirectory : The path to the directory with the slides to downscale
-&emsp;manifest_path : The path to the manifest file
 &emsp;outputDirectory : The path to the directory where the downscaled slides will be stored(in .png format)
 &emsp;scale : The scale in which the slide will be downscaled.
 Optional:
 &emsp;openslide_path : The openslide path (for windows because openslide sometimes gives problems with its path in windows)
-&emsp;store_together : Boolean to indicate if true that all the output files are wanted to be stored in the &emsp;same directory, or if false to store them in the directories of the original directory structure from the GDC
+&emsp;store_together : Boolean to indicate if true that all the output files are wanted to be stored in the same directory, or if false to store them in the directories of the original directory structure from the GDC, as default is true
+&emsp;manifest_path : The path to the manifest file, if it is not manifest path, all the files with the extension ".svs" in svsdirectory will be downscaled.